nevermined-io/tutorials-staging/ai-services/001-Create Sync Service/README.md

 curl -H "Authorization: $NVM_TOKEN" -X GET "https://5shbhhycwqvkqxjix1ubwnfss6fec5mpptaloqgx9agsqblyrt.proxy.goerli.nevermined.one/ai_service?param1=value1&param2=value2"
 ```

-In case you have implemented your endpoints as a POST method, you can call in a similiar way than this example:
+In case you have implemented your endpoints as a POST method, you can call them like this:

 ```bash
 curl -H "Authorization: $NVM_TOKEN" -X POST "https://5shbhhycwqvkqxjix1ubwnfss6fec5mpptaloqgx9agsqblyrt.proxy.goerli.nevermined.one/ai_service"  \